 Skip advert

 208-255 miles7.5hrs (0-100%, 7.4kW)27min (20-80%, 100kW)

 The Junior is Alfa Romeo’s first mainstream electric car and only its third SUV overall.
-The Stellantis-owned brand has already proven its ability to build sporty SUVs with the Stelvio and Tonale, but many fans and customers have waited with bated breath to see whether Alfa can create a suitably unique and on-brand EV.
+The Stellantis-owned brand has already proven its ability to build sporty SUVs with the Stelvio and Tonale, but many die-hard fans and loyal customers have waited with bated breath to see whether the Junior Elettrica is a suitably unique and on-brand EV.

 Advertisement - Article continues below

-Seeing that the Alfa Romeo Junior sits on the same platform as the Vauxhall Mokka Electric, Jeep Avenger and Peugeot E-2008, you might be concerned that this is little more than a rehashed Stellantis SUV with an Alfa Romeo badge slapped on it.
-However, the Junior is far more than that.
+Seeing that the Alfa Romeo Junior sits on the same e-CMP2 platform as the Vauxhall Mokka Electric, Jeep Avenger and Peugeot E-2008, you might be concerned that this is little more than a rehashed Stellantis SUV with an Alfa Romeo badge slapped on it.
+However, we’re pleased to announce that the Junior is far more than that.

+Skip advert